 The transmission facilities comply with this policy to the extent applicable.
-The onshore substation is on previously developed private property.
+The onshore substation and Hampton Road substation are on previously developed private property.
 Once installed beneath the seabed, the submarine export cables will allow for water-related recreation, since other than deep sediment disturbance activity, water-related recreation over the cables will not be restricted.